wamdam/backy2/README.rst

 **Does not flood your caches**
-    When reading large pieces of data on linux, often buffers/caches get filled with this data (which in case of backups is essentially only needed once). backy2 instructs linux to immediately forget the read data once it's processed.
+    When reading large pieces of data on linux, often buffers/caches get filled with this data (which in case of backups is essentially only needed once). backy2 instructs linux to immediately forget the data once it's processed.

 **Backs up very large volumes RAM- and CPU efficiently**
-    We backup multiple terabytes per vm (and this multiple times per night). backy2 runs in <1GB of RAM with these volume sizes.
+    We backup multiple terabytes per vm (and this multiple times per night). backy2 typically runs in <1GB of RAM with these volume sizes.
+RAM usage depends mostly on simultaneous reads/writes which are configured through ``backy.cfg``.

 **backups can be directly mounted**
     backy2 brings it's own nbd (network block device) server.
 So a simple linux